jodosha/website/_posts/2015-01-01-a-new-roadmap-for-lotus.md

 This was useful to move fast at the beginning, to express with code my initial imprint and to lay solid foundations for that idea.

 But Lotus is an ambitious project who can't survive with only one individual.
-I understood the need of [diversify](https://www.youtube.com/watch?v=YqXU4o24Hkg), and bring real world experiences in the creation process.
+I understood the need of [diversity](https://www.youtube.com/watch?v=YqXU4o24Hkg), and bring real world experiences in the creation process.

 Starting from today, [Trung Lê](http://ruby-journal.com) ([@joneslee85](https://github.com/joneslee85)) will be part of the **Lotus Core Team**.
 Trung works at [Envato](http://www.envato.com/) and on [Spree Commerce](https://spreecommerce.com/).
-In the last months, we used to discuss every day about the direction of Lotus and his tireless dedition made [Lotus::Model](https://github.com/lotus/model) easier to use.
+In the last months, we have been discussing every day about the direction of Lotus and his tireless dedication made [Lotus::Model](https://github.com/lotus/model) easier to use.
 Thank you Trung, welcome aboard.

 ## Priorities